1580

 1584 october

-The Cartusian monks buy the property "The Giroflée" on which will be built the monastery.
+The Carthusian monks purchase "The Giroflée" estate on which the monastery will be built.

 1590 april

-Begining of the building following the plan of the architect Jean Magnan.
+Laying of the foundation stone of the church, based on the plans of architect Jean Magnan.

 1590-1605